Install Reporting Services Native Mode Report Server

-A Reporting Services native mode report server is the default Reporting Services server mode and can be installed from the SQL Server installation wizard or from the command line.
-In the setup wizard, you can select to either install files and configure the server with default settings or to only install the files.
+A Reporting Services native mode report server can be installed from the SQL Server installation wizard or from the command line.
+In the setup wizard, you can select to either 1) install files and configure the server with default settings or to 1) only install the files and the server is not configured by the installation wizard.
 This topic reviews the Default configuration for native mode where Setup both installs and configures a report server instance.
-After Setup is finished, the report server is running and ready to use for basic report viewing and report management.
-Additional features such as Power BI integration and e-mail delivery with subscription processing require additional configuration.
+After Setup is finished, the report server is running and ready to use.
+A native mode report server runs as a stand-alone application server.
+Native mode is the default server mode.

 Setup installs the following Reporting Services features when you select the default configuration for native mode option:

-Report Server service (which includes the Report Server Web service, background processing application, and the web portal for viewing and managing reports as well as permissions.
+Report Server service (which includes the Report Server Web service, background processing application, and Report Manager)

 The Reporting Services Configuration Manager

 The Reporting Services command line utilities (rsconfig.exe, rskeymgmt.exe and rs.exe)

 This option does not apply to shared features such as SQL Server Management Studio or SQL Server Data Tools (SSDT), which must be specified as separate items if you want to install them.